robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/publish/combined.md

 #### 1.2.5.1 **Rotational and Gravity Stability**

-The rotation of the SpaceSphere must be carefully controlled to ensure a consistent gravity distribution.
+The rotation of the SphereSpace must be carefully controlled to ensure a consistent gravity distribution.
 The challenge lies in ensuring structural integrity at high speed while integrating mechanisms for fine-tuning rotation.

 #### 1.2.5.2 **Life Support and Closed-Loop Systems**